-This activity is targeted to physicians, nurses, psychologists, pharmacists, pain specialists, dentists and other healthcare providers who treat patients with chronic pain.
+This activity is targeted to physicians, advanced practice providers, nurses, psychologists, pharmacists, pain specialists, dentists and other healthcare providers who treat patients with chronic pain.

 Read about the Advisory Committee

 This interactive evidence-based activity examines the best-practices and universal precautions for treating chronic pain and reviews the guidelines for assessing patients, developing a comprehensive treatment plan, initiating an opioid trial and regimen, monitoring patients and strategies to manage the risk of opioid abuse, overdose, and diversion.

 This training is hosted on our eLearning site, CrowdWisdom.
 To access the activity (and to allow us to track learner progress through the program), you must have an eLearning account.
 If you do not already have an account, it's easy to create one: you just need to provide your name, email address, and professional affiliation.

 Upon completion of this activity, participants should be able to:

 - Describe the prevalence of opioid use and abuse and scope of the problem

 - Examine the importance of incorporating new research and training into practice

 - Practice recommended guidelines to prevent opioid abuse, dependence, and other adverse effects